Rules and regulations

 (b) "Game bird" means:

-(ii) blue, ruffed, sage, sharp-tailed, and spruce grouse;
+(ii) dusky, ruffed, sage, sharp-tailed, and spruce grouse;

 (v) band-tailed pigeon;

-(vi) bobwhite, California, Gambel's, harlequin, mountain, and scaled quail;
+(vi) northern bobwhite, California, Gambel's, Montezuma, mountain, and scaled quail;

 (viii) common ground, Inca, mourning, and white-winged dove;